JensRantil/jensrantil.github.io/newsite/content/post/follow-up-on-couchdb-as-eventstore.md

+---
+title: "A follow-up on CouchDB as event store"
+description: "A different implementation of CouchDB event store."
+date: 2014-03-25
+tags: ["CouchDB", "cqrs", "distributed-architecture"]
+draft: false
+---

 A follow-up on CouchDB as event store
 =====================================

-date

-:   2014-03-25 23:27

-tags

-:   CouchDB, cqrs, distributed-architecture

-summary

-:   A different implementation fo CouchDB event store.

 I [recently](|filename|couchdb-as-event-store.rst) wrote about using CouchDB as an event store.
 One issue that I mentioned briefly was that